ibexa/documentation-developer/docs/content_management/content_availability.md

 A content item with this flag is available in its main language even if it's not translated into the language of the current SiteAccess.

-Without the flag, a content item isn't available at all if it does not have a language version corresponding to the current SiteAccess.
+Without the flag, a content item isn't available at all if it doesn't have a language version corresponding to the current SiteAccess.

 !!! note